ZengruiHan/ZengruiHan.github.io/_pages/research.md

 ### Central charges in local mirror symmetry via hypergeometric duality.

+A byproduct of an (unsuccessful) attempt to construct a global integral structure for bbGKZ systems.
+We proved that certain A-brane integral structure defined by homology group of the complement of an affine hypersurface in algebraic torus is equivalent to the B-brane integral structure defined by the Grothendieck group of the corresponding toric CY.

 ### Analytic continuation of better-behaved GKZ systems and Fourier-Mukai transforms.

 ### On hypergeometric duality conjecture, with Lev Borisov.